Sometimes, when we look into a mirror, we’re making sure everything is presentable, just right.

 And as I’m about to mention ‘space between’, of course I’ll be speaking metaphorically: for example, the space between teachers and students.

-Speaking of metaphorical space… from my own experience, I’ve found where one person ends, as it were, another finds space to begin.
+Speaking of metaphorical space between… from my own experience, I’ve found where one person ends, as it were, another finds space to begin.
 In between them is space… sometimes a void or distant divide, or sometimes an inseparable overlapping affinity though, more likely, something less fringe-worthy in between.
 It is space filled by dialectical influence, by relational back-and-forth, something I’ve elsewhere called a kind of curriculum.
-And where all this is true for all, even so I suspect it will resonate more with someone who was told at school they were a troublemaker, say, or a top student – at different times, I was told both, so I oughta know.
+And where all this is true for all, even so I suspect it will resonate more with someone who was told at school that they were, say, a troublemaker, or a top student – at different times, I was told both, so I oughtta know.

 Dusek distinguishes between a generalised teacher bias, “expectations regarding the performance of children who are equivalent on some objective measure,” and what seems to be more individuated teacher expectancy, the “significant effects due to the teacher’s own, self-generated expectations regarding students’ performance” (p.
 679).
 Expectancy, he notes, can beget bias such that a teacher “subjectively [feels that some] students are [less capable than others] of grasping certain material.”
 Apparently, the difference between teacher bias and teacher expectancy, as in “some objective measure” and “self-generated expectations,” is something like objective-subjective.